 Click here to download the graph, which can be used under BY-NC-ND Creative Commons License (Attribution-NonCommercial-NoDerivatives).

-Alberto has been involved in teaching industrial design courses at various universities since 2003 (UNAM, UIA, Centro, and ITESM in Mexico) and has been invited lecturer in several ones, including the Haas MBA course at University of California Berkeley & Institute for Advanced Architecture of Catalonia.
+Alberto has been involved in teaching design at various universities since 2003 (UNAM, UIA, Centro, and ITESM in Mexico) and has been invited lecturer in several ones, including the Haas MBA course at University of California Berkeley & Institute for Advanced Architecture of Catalonia, in Barcelona.